MUDE-2025/PA1.1/README.md

 This assignment doesn't have to be delivered.

-You can access this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/PA1.1/README.html and download individual pages to your computer.
+You can access this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/PA1.1/README.html.
+Pages can be downloaded as `.md` and `.ipynb` files to your computer.

 Before you can start this assignment, read the theory pages in the book: https://mude.citg.tudelft.nl/book/2025/programming/week_1_1.html